DeepaSaru/ClinicalTrialAnalysis/README.md

-Task 1: Clinical Trial Data Analysis with Spark SQL
+Clinical Trial Data Analysis with Spark SQL

 In this task, we are working with clinical trial data on behalf of a pharmaceutical company.
 The goal is to analyze trials registered in the USA to gain insights into the market.